binkley/modern-java-practices/README.md

 For any Modern Java/JVM project, the first decision is _which version of Java (the JDK)_ to use?
 Some guidelines:

-* Java 17 is the most current LTS ("long-term support") version.
-When it is available through Adoptium, GitHub actions supports this version, and all plugins play nicely, the project will move to 17 from 11
+* Java 17 is the most current LTS ("long-term support") version
-* Java 11 was the most recent LTS ("long-term support") version.  _This is the recommended version_ for corporate production environments when you require Oracle support until your project can catchup to 17
 * There are more recent versions (12 to 16) with continuing improvements and additional features to try out.
 However Oracle provides no paid support for these versions.
 These versions, however, are production-worthy